Scott Steinert: Murder

 Carroll accused Steinert and Magnussen of being police informers, noting that the Crown was completely unsuccessful in its efforts to deport Steinert back to the United States, which led him to the conclusion that Steinert must have been working for the police.
-Kane, who was anxious to distract attention from himself, strongly encouraged Carroll along this line of thinking, saying Steinert must be a police informer inside the Angels.
+Kane, who was anxious to direct attention away from himself, strongly encouraged Carroll along this line of thinking, saying Steinert must be a police informer inside the Angels.
 Contributing to suspicions about Steinert and Magnussen was the interception of a shipment containing 31 kilograms of marijuana and 200 ecstasy pills sent by the duo to be sold to drug dealers in northern Ontario.
 While the RCMP was tipped off by Kane, he accused Steinert and Magnussen to Carroll of being behind the drug seizure.

 Steinert and Magnussen were last seen alive on 4 November 1997, leaving the Lavigueur mansion to see Boucher.
 According to testimony from Sylvain Boulanger, a member of the Sherbrooke Hells Angels chapter who turned Crown witness, Steinert was returning from his honeymoon when he was summoned to a "fake meeting" at the Sorel chapter clubhouse.
 Boulanger testified: "They killed Scott with a hammer.
 They smashed his skull.
 After that, they threw him into the river".
 The bodies of Steinert and Magnussen were later found floating in the St. Lawrence River, with their hands tied behind their backs and their heads beaten to a bloody mush, showing wounds from repeated blows from baseball bats and hammers.
 Sher and Mardsen wrote the killers of Steinert and Magnussen were "likely the Nomads".
 Magnussen's corpse was discovered floating in the St. Lawrence in May 1998 while Steinert's corpse was discovered on 15 April 1999.
+Later in 1997, the Crown— unaware that Steinert was dead— finally won the deportation case with a judge ruling that Steinert should be sent back to the United States at once.